The Hershey Company: M&M's

 Shortly before World War II, Bruce Murrie, son of long-time Hershey's president William F.R.
 Murrie, struck a deal with Forrest Mars to create hard sugar-coated chocolate that would be called M&M's (for Mars and Murrie).
 Murrie had a 20% interest in the product, which used Hershey chocolate during World War II rationing.
 In 1948, Mars bought out Murrie and became one of Hershey's main competitors.

 Kit Kat and Rolo

-In 1969, Hershey received a license from Rowntree's to manufacture and market Kit Kat and Rolo in the United States.
+In 1969, Hershey received a license from UK-based Rowntree's to manufacture and market Kit Kat and Rolo in the United States.
 After Hershey's competitor Nestlé acquired Rowntree's in 1988, it was still required to honor the agreement, and so Hershey continues to make and market the products in the U.S. The license would revert to Nestlé if Hershey were sold.
 This became a sticking point in Hershey's failed attempt to attract a serious buyer in 2002, and even Nestlé rejected Hershey's asking price, feeling that the economics would not work.